 Fiber optic cable is made of glass or plastic strands.
 These strands are highly efficient at transmitting light.
 DAS systems use an interrogator unit to pulse light down the fiber using a laser.
 This light pulse travels down the entire path of the fiber until it reaches the end, and then comes back.
 Along the fiber path, the light may encounter an acoustic disturbance that causes a microscopic elongation or compression of the fiber—strain on a micro level.
 This strain causes a change in the phase relation/amplitude.
 When the pulsed light is received back at the interrogator unit, we read in the acoustic disturbances and use them to tell what is happening along the fiber path.
 This method of using a coherent laser pulse and measuring strain along fiber is called coherent optic time domain reflectometry (CODTR) and utilizes the principles of Rayleigh back-scattering.

 Once a pulse has been sent along the fiber and received back at the interrogator unit, another pulse is sent down the fiber.
-This repeats as pulses are sent out and received over and over again.
-The pulse rate is determined by the length of the fiber.
-Simply put, the shorter the run of fiber, the less distance the light has to travel before another pulse can be sent.
+This process repeats as pulses are sent out and received over and over again.
+The pulse rate is determined by the length of the fiber: the shorter the run of fiber, the less distance the light has to travel before another pulse can be sent.

 What frequencies can be detected?

-Continuous sensing presents a key advantage over a traditional discreet sensor which can only measure data at set points.
-DAS systems generate continuous, real-time measurements along the entire distance of the installed fiber.
-The Terra Sound DAS system is cable of reporting measurements accurate within +/- 5m every 2–10 seconds along distances up to 100km for a single interrogator installation and distances much longer when multiple interrogator units are installed.
+The spatially continuous sensing made possible with fiber optic cable presents a key advantage over traditional discrete sensors, which can only measure data at set points.
+DAS systems generate a stream of real-time measurements along the entire distance of the installed fiber.
+A Terra Sound DAS system is cable of reporting measurements accurate to within +/- 5m every 2–10 seconds along distances up to 100km for a single interrogator unit, and can cover much longer distances when multiple interrogator units are installed.